Heading

 About the Colonna Gallery

-The collection includes paintings, sculptures and decorative arts from the Renaissance to the Baroque period and was opened to the public in the 18th century, which also makes it one of the oldest public art galleries in Rome.
+The Colonna Gallery is home to some of the vast private art collection of the Colonna family on display in their own 'Palazzo Colonna', which is also one of the largest private palaces in Rome and dates back to the 13th century.
+The collection includes paintings, sculptures and decorative arts from the Renaissance to the Baroque period.
+It was opened to the public in the 18th century, which also makes it one of the oldest public art galleries in Rome!

 Fun Facts

-- The Colonna family chapel, dedicated to Saint Nicholas of Tolentino, is in the palace and is covered with impressive artworks.
+- Chapel: The Colonna family chapel is dedicated to Saint Nicholas of Tolentino and is covered with artworks.

-- The palace features a grand staircase designed by Paolo Schor.
+- Grand Staricase: The palace has a staircase that was designed by Paolo Schor.

-- The Colonna family has played a significant role in Italian history and politics, and the gallery reflects their long-standing cultural and artistic patronage.
+- Noble and Influential Family: The Colonna family has played a significant role in Italian history and politics, and the gallery reflects their long-standing cultural and artistic patronage.

-- During the French occupation of Rome in the early 19th century, Napoleon used the Palazzo Colonna as his residence.
+- Napoleon: During the French occupation of Rome in the early 19th century, Napoleon used the property as his residence.

 Opening Hours